• Skip to main content

 3. Raise the ball above your head and come up onto your tiptoes.

-4. Putting your entire body into the throw, hurl the ball down to the floor just in front of your feet.
+4. Putting your entire body into the throw, hurl the ball to the floor just before your feet.

 7. Instead, use a slam ball, old-school leather medicine ball, or solid rubber medicine ball.